ellakoa/postcard-poem/content/posts/dew-pond.md

-  Around the pond sundews glisten and if we stand and carefully listen the only sounds we can hear are of ponies somewhere near.
+  Around the pond sundews glisten and if we stand and carefully listen the only sounds we can hear are of ponies munching somewhere near.
 alignPoemLeft: false
 address: |-
   Dew Pond